 One of the most beautiful man-made lakes in the country, Lake Lure is nestled in the foothills of the Blue Ridge Mountains of North Carolina.
 Located about 27 miles from Asheville, Lake Lure sits in the Hickory Nut Gorge, surrounded by lush mountain tops and sheer granite cliffs.
 Look up to see the famous Chimney Rock.
 From the top of Chimney Rock, there are spectacular views of the lake and gorge.
-It has been a filming location for scenes from the movies Thunder Road, Dirty Dancing, A Breed Apart, Forrest Gump, The Last of the Mohicans, The Passion of the Christ and Firestarter.
+It has been a filming location for scenes from the movies Thunder Road, Dirty Dancing, A Breed Apart, Forrest Gump, The Last of the Mohicans and Firestarter.
 Don't miss the Dirty Dancing Festival!

 Take a relaxing walk on the boardwalk any time of the year (free) and cross the Flowering Bridge.
 Enjoy a picnic by the lake.
 Nearby is shopping and restaurants in the village of Chimney Rock.
 The lake is owned by the town of Lake Lure, with private homes surrounding most of the lake.
-Access is provided via a town marina and park.
-You can rent a pontoon or electric boat, canoe or kayak at the marina.
-Guided tours of the lake are also available in April-October.
+Access is provided via a town marina, beach and park.

 Things To Do at Lake Lure

 Lake Lure Flowering Bridge: See the bounty of blooms covering the historic 1925 Rocky Broad River bridge in Lake Lure.
-The bridge was closed to traffic in 2011, volunteers came together to create gardens on the 155 feet of the bridge and along the 3/4-mile Town Center Walkway that continues past Morse Park and Lake Lure Beach with great views of the Gorge and Chimney Rock.
+After the bridge was closed to traffic in 2011, volunteers came together to create gardens atop and on both sides of the bridge.
+A must see!
 See our Lake Lure Flowering Bridge Guide.

 Lake Lure Tours (2930 Memorial Hwy) offers guided boat tours and boat rentals.
 In April-October, relax on one of their covered tour boats while your skipper guides you past local attractions and landmarks such as the locations used in filming the popular Dirty Dancing.
-Listen to the legends, and learn about the natural and cultural history of Hickory Nut Gorge.
 Tour tickets are sold at the Marina.
-Tickets for the hourly tour are sold on a first come first serve basis the day of the tour.
-No pets allowed on tours.
-They must have at least 6 passengers to conduct any tour.
-Also check out their lunch and dinner cruises.

 Rumbling Bald Mountain: Now part of the Chimney Rock State Park, this is a popular spot for rock climbing, bouldering and hiking.
 The new 1/2 mile East Side hiking trail was constructed in 2012 by the volunteer efforts.
 It takes you through a hardwood forest to the popular east side boulder fields and climbing walls.
 Parking is limited, especially in winter months (the busiest time for climbing).
 The Nature Conservancy owns the property on the south face of Rumbling Bald and allows climbers age 18+ and non-profit groups to climb.
 Directions: As you enter Lake Lure from Chimney Rock, turn left on Boys Camp Road.
 Drive about 1.5 miles to a gravel road at the top of the ridge on your left.
 Follow this gravel road for a short distance to a parking area.

-The Lake Lure Golf Club is a great nine-hole public course offering a challenging golf game amidst the beautiful scenery of Hickory Nut Gorge.
+Lake Lure Golf Club: This nine-hole public course offers a challenging golf game amidst the beautiful scenery of Hickory Nut Gorge.
 The course is open year round and has a clubhouse, driving range and two putting greens.
-The course is located at the southeastern end of town along US64/74.
-From the white tees, this course is 2,738 yards for nine holes and par 35.

 Canopy Ridge Farm: Soar on zip lines through the lush green forests of the Blue Ridge Foothills and gain a new perspective for a truly unique and exciting experience in nature.